Expert covariational reasoning resources in physics graphing tasks

-The use of proxy quantities is characterized by an interplay between MA 1 and codes related to defining, relating, and symbolizing quantities \footnote{The related code categories are ``Considering Quantity'' in Study 1, and ``MA 1'' and ``Quantity'' in Studies 2 and 3, as defined in the Appendix for the interested reader}.
+The use of proxy quantities implicitly relies on MMA~1, as the proxy quantity is related to the quantity it replaces.
 All physics experts were observed to use proxy quantities.

 During our interviews, we found use of proxy quantity occurred most often when participants substituted time for total distance during constant motion tasks.
-For example, a graduate student working on Going Around Tacoma said:
+For example, a graduate student working on Ferris Wheel said:

-They then proceeded to solve the three tasks in Study 1 by thinking out loud about time instead of total distance while simultaneously labelling the horizontal axis as total distance.
+They then proceeded to solve Ferris Wheel by thinking out loud about time instead of total distance while simultaneously labelling the horizontal axis as total distance.

-We note that proxy quantities were also observed between quantities that were not related to motion.
+We observed that proxy quantities were also used to relate quantities that were not motion-based.
 For example, one graduate student found it easier to think about the number of particles than the intensity during the Intensity task: